duxsco/gpg-smartcard/README.md

 gpg --import-ownertrust ownertrust.txt
 ```

 Execute on your working machine `gpg --card-status` to make it aware of the private keys on the smartcard.
 If everything went well you should see that the subkeys are located on the card.
 A `#` after the initial tags sec or ssb means that the primary key or subkey is currently not usable (offline) which is what we wish for.
-The primary key is only used for the creation of subkeys.
+The primary key is only used for the creation of subkeys and are only needed on your air gapped machine.

 ![secret keys](assets/gnupg_secret_keys.png)